top of page

 Seafood High In Zinc And Omega-3s

 Fatty fish like salmon and sardines deliver omega-3 fatty acids that support sperm motility.
-Oysters are especially rich in zinc, making them one of the most well-known fertility-supporting foods for men.
+Oysters are especially rich in zinc, making them one of the most well-known fertility-supporting foods for men and part of the best foods to support testosterone naturally in men.
 If oysters aren’t your thing, other shellfish can still provide a solid zinc boost.

 Whole Grains Over Refined Carbs